OpenWrt Network Administration & Tailscale Routing

 Maintain a reliable small-lab network while improving visibility and reducing avoidable downtime.

 This work centered on administering an OpenWrt-based homelab network and the services that depend on it.
-The public write-up is intentionally sanitized: it focuses on process, tooling, and troubleshooting approach rather than private internal addresses, sensitive hostnames, or firewall specifics.
+A router-level Tailscale subnet route was added so approved remote devices can reach selected LAN services without placing the routing role on an application host.
+The public write-up is intentionally sanitized and does not expose private addresses or sensitive firewall details.

 Key Responsibilities